-4. Slide the intrusion switch outward and remove it from the chassis.
+4. Slide the intrusion switch toward the bottom of the chassis and remove it from the computer.

-Installing The Intrusion Switch
+Installing the Intrusion Switch

-- 1. Slide the intrusion switch toward the chassis top and secure it to place. - 2.
+- 1. Insert the intrusion switch into its place in the chassis rear and slide it towards the top to secure it. - 2.
 Connect the intrusion cable to the system board. - 3.
 Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.

-Removing The Wireless Local Area Network (WLAN) Card
+Removing the Wireless Local Area Network (WLAN) Card

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
-Remove the screws that secure the antenna puck to the connector on the computer.
+Remove the screws that secure the antenna puck to the computer.
 Pull the antenna puck from the computer.